Alishan Ancient Tree Ruins

 阿里山神木遺跡

 Transportation Methods:1.
-Take the Chiayi County Bus from Chiayi Railway Station, Alishan Line, and get off at the final stop.
+Take the Chiayi County Bus from Chiayi Train Station on the Alishan Line and get off at the final stop.
 2. Take the Kuo-Kuang Bus from Taipei Main Station to Alishan.
-3. Take the Alishan Forest Railway and get off at Alishan Station. *Public transportation has limited schedules, so it's recommended to check the departure times in advance.*
+3. Take the Alishan Forest Railway and get off at Alishan Station. ※ Public transport schedules are limited, so it is recommended to check the departure times in advance.

 Recommended Hotel Bookings